We receive a large number of requests for information about the Horizon IT Scandal. These FAQs address the most common questions.

 Please note – the Ministry of Justice is identifying convictions which are within scope of the Post Office (Horizon System) Offences Act which became law in May, and which are therefore quashed.

 The Act includes cases in Northern Ireland and cases prosecuted by the Crown Prosecution Service.
-The legislation can be found here.

 On 14 June 2024, convictions in Scotland were also quashed by legislation which can be found here.